About

 • Year Started Jumping: 2014

-• Club: Steamboat Winter Sports Club (training) / Blackhawk Ski Club (member club)
+• Clubs: Steamboat Winter Sports Club (division and alumni training club) / Blackhawk Ski Club (member club)

 Photo Credit: Tom Skulski / Steamboat Pilot & Today